Weltraumschaf/JUberblog/src/site/markdown/installation.md

 #### All Available Configuration Options

-* _title_:  This is the title  of your blog.
-This  value is available in  in the templates by the [Freemarker][freemarker] variable expression `${blogTitle}`.
+- _title_:            This is the title of your blog.
+This value is available in the templates by the [Freemarker][freemarker] variable expression `${blogTitle}`.
-* _description_: This  is the description of your blog.
+- _description_:      This is the description of your blog.
 This value is available in in the templates by the [Freemarker][freemarker] variable expression `${blogDescription}`.
-* _siteUrl_: This is  the base URL of your blog.
+- _siteUrl_:          This is the base URL of your blog.
 This is used to generate Links (eg. in the _feed.xml_ or _sitemap.xml_).
                       It is also available in the in the templates by the [Freemarker][freemarker] variable expression `${baseUrl}`.
-* _language_: This is the title of your  blog.
+- _language_:         This is the title of your blog.
 This value is available in in the templates by the [Freemarker][freemarker] variable expression `${language}`.
-*  _encoding_: This  is the  overall encoding  used to  read/write files  by the command  line  tool and  is  also  available in  the  in  the templates  by  the [Freemarker][freemarker] variable expression `${encoding}`.
+- _encoding_:         This is the overall encoding used to read/write files by the command line tool and is also available in the in the templates by the [Freemarker][freemarker] variable expression `${encoding}`.
-* _dataDirectory_:  This   is  the   directory  where   JUberblog  finds   the [Markdown][markdown]  content data.
+- _dataDirectory_:    This is the directory where JUberblog finds the [Markdown][markdown] content data.
 If the path is not absolute then it is interpreted relative from where you invoke the JUberblog command.
-*  _temlateDirectory_:  This   is  the  directory  where   JUberblog  finds  the [Freemarker][freemarker] templates  to render  the static HTML.
+- _temlateDirectory_: This is the directory where JUberblog finds the [Freemarker][freemarker] templates to render the static HTML.
 If the path is not absolute then it is interpreted relative from where you invoke the JUberblog command.
-* _publicDirectory_:  This is  the directory where  JUberblog puts  the rendered static HTML data.
+- _publicDirectory_:  This is the directory where JUberblog puts the rendered static HTML data.
 If the path is not absolute then it is interpreted relative from where you invoke the JUberblog command.

 ## Customize The Templates

+To generate HTML from the  [Markdown][markdown] files templates are used instead of plain converting  it with a processor  to HTML.
+This gives us  the ability to assign  variables from  JUberblog or  use other  constructs knwon  from template engines  (includes, loops,  conditional etc.).
+Under the  hood the  widely used [Freemarker][freemarker] library is used.

+All templates are  in the scaffold directory `templates`,  unless you configured an other  location.
+There  are several  template files.
+There  are two  kinds of
+templates:

+1. Templates for the HTML generation: located in the root of the template directory.
+2. Templates to create the Markdown templates for the raw data files: located in subdirectory _create_.

+### HTML Templates

+- _feed.ftl_: TODO
+- _index.ftl_: TODO
+- _layout.ftl_: TODO
+- _post.ftl_: TODO
+- _site.ftl_: TODO
+- _site_map.ftl_: TODO

+### Markdwon Templates

+- _post_or_site.md.ftl_: TODO

+## Preprocessor Directives

 TODO